Double Barrel Aging: Why Two Barrels Are Better

 When you pour a glass, you’re preparing to uncover the influence of two distinct types of wood, two different char levels, and two periods of maturation.
 This process is what gives the whiskey its signature character.
 Your goal as a taster is simply to pay attention.
 Notice how the aroma opens up, how the flavors evolve on your palate, and how the finish lingers long after you’ve taken a sip.
 It’s a rewarding process that connects you directly to the craft and intention behind every bottle.
 So, grab a glass, pour a dram, and let’s walk through how to appreciate every drop.

-Exploring the Aroma
+Start With the Aroma

 Before you even take a sip, take a moment to explore the whiskey’s aroma.
 This is your first introduction to its character.
 Gently swirl the liquid in your glass to release the aromatic compounds.
 Then, bring the glass to your nose, keeping your mouth slightly open to get a fuller sense of the scent.
 The charring process of the barrels caramelizes the wood sugars, which often creates a foundation of vanilla and a hint of smoke.
 In a double barreled whiskey, you’re smelling the influence of two barrels, so you might find a richer, more layered bouquet.
 Look for notes of toasted oak, caramel, and dark fruit that signal a well-aged and complex spirit.

-Tasting for Complex Flavors
+Identifying the Complex Flavors

 Now for the main event.
 Take a small sip and let the whiskey coat your entire palate before swallowing.
 The first thing you might notice is a pleasant sweetness, often followed by a wave of more defined flavors.
 Double barrel bourbons are known for developing rich notes of cinnamon, dark chocolate, and dried fruit.
 An exceptional wheated bourbon like our Mary Dowling Double Oak Whiskey expresses a remarkable range of flavors, including tobacco, anise, cherry, and baking spices.
 Pay attention to how these tastes develop and interact.
 The beauty of a double barreled whiskey is its evolution in the glass, revealing new nuances with every sip.

-Appreciating the Long Finish
+Savoring the Long Finish

 The finish is the lingering taste and sensation left in your mouth after you’ve swallowed the whiskey.
 With a double barreled spirit, the finish is often where the magic truly happens.
 The second barrel, which may have a heavier char or a unique history, introduces intricate final notes.
 You might taste deep flavors of dark chocolate, toasted oak, and a warm hint of spice that stays with you.
 A long, smooth, and pleasant finish is the hallmark of a high-quality, well-crafted whiskey.
 It’s the final punctuation mark on the tasting experience, inviting you to reflect on the complexity of what you just enjoyed.